robstoll/atrium/README.md

 Typically you use the expected value itself as its representation -- so you pass it as second argument.

-But not all assertion functions require a value which is somehow compared against the subject -- some make an assertion about a property of a subject without comparing it against an expected value.
+But not all assertion functions require a value which is somehow compared against the subject -- some make an assertion about a property of the `subject` without comparing it against an expected value.
 Consider the following assertion function:

 ```kotlin